Lithuanian Liberty Army: Soviet occupation and liquidation

 Many LLA members retreated to Germany, becoming the displaced persons, others responded to the call starting the Lithuanian partisan movement.
 During interrogation, Eidimtas told the NKVD that LLA numbered up to 10,000 men by mid-1944, but that is likely an exaggeration.
 The LLA obtained a limited amount of armament and munitions from Nazi Germany.
-In August–September 1944, LLA sent about 100 fighters to a German reconnaissance school; they returned as paratroopers.
+In August–September 1944, LLA sent about 100 fighters to a German reconnaissance (Abwehr) school; they returned as paratroopers.
 The organization was not successful in fighting the Soviets.
 According to official statistics from NKVD, the Soviets killed 659 and arrested 753 members of the LLA by January 26, 1945.
-Founder Veverskis was killed in December 1944, Eidimtas was arrested in April 1945, the headquarters were liquidated in December 1945.
+Founder Veverskis was killed in December 1944, while Eidimtas was arrested in April 1945, with the headquarters being liquidated in December 1945.
 This represented the failure of highly centralized resistance, as the organization was too dependent on Veverskis and other top commanders.
 Lower-level organization remained, especially in Samogitia and Aukštaitija, and was absorbed by the partisan movement.
 Remnants of its organizational structure survived until the end of the guerrilla war in 1953.
 One of the LLA members, Jonas Žemaitis, became the commander of the Union of Lithuanian Freedom Fighters.